 The purpose of melanin is to protect your skin from sun damage.
 When you’re exposed to the sun, your skin creates even more melanin.

 According to the American Academy of Dermatology, the best sunscreen is:

 - SPF 30 or higher

-Sunscreen doesn’t block 100 percent of the sun’s UV rays.
-To further limit how much melanin your skin makes, you should also:
+Sunscreen does not block 100% of the sun’s UV rays.
+To further limit how much melanin your skin makes, you may want to consider these tips: